-High Representative of the Union for FASP -Roles
+High Representative of the Union for FASP - Roles

 - The idea that executive power within the Union is shared between the European Council and the Commission is personified in this post. - It has been argued that the triple hats worn by the High representative could lead to institutional schizophrenia, with the incumbent being subject to conflicting loyalties. - The High Representative is Vice-President within the Commission, with responsibility for external relations.
-Hence, more effective and strategic responsibility for external relations.
+Hence, more effective and strategic role.